maaslalani/blog/posts/hourglass.md

 If there is one thing death teaches us, it is not to waste time.

-"Like sands through the hourglass, so are the days of our lives."
+> Like sands through the hourglass, so are the days of our lives.